jsnkan/KS0499-Keyestudio-Mega-2560-Plus-Board/docs/KS0499 Keyestudio Mega 2560 Plus Board.md

 ![](media/8dced2768d5f86d3d0c3f6076d87a9a8.png)

-3. Open folder and double-click SiLabsUSBDriverDisk.dmg file.
+3. Open the folder and double-click the SiLabsUSBDriverDisk.dmg file.

 ![](media/61ae3e706a1c4afa7948d5fb2e797a6d.png)